vidurb/dotfiles/README.md

 # Vidur's Dotfiles

+##  It is a mistake to think you can solve any major problems just with potatoes.

 This repo includes my 'dot files' (configuration files for most command-line and some GUI applications) as well as basic tooling (shell scripts) I have written myself to set up my configuration on a new terminal.